 When were various IE versions released?

-As we support Internet Explorer versions starting from 6, then we only have kept track of IE release dates since IE6.
+As we support online Internet Explorer versions starting from 6, then we only have kept track of IE release dates since IE6.
 Here are all the release dates for IE6 to IE11:

 - Internet Explorer 11: IE11 was released on October 17, 2013 for Windows 8.1 and on November 7, 2013 for for Windows 7.